Determining the Cost of Software Development with Estimation & Requirements

 Use of Third-Party Services

-Software estimation techniques enable project members to plan project estimates that coincide with the needs of stakeholders.
+Software estimation techniques enable project members to plan out project estimates that match the needs of stakeholders.
 Once you abide by software estimation techniques, you’d be able to give your clients/stakeholders a realistic outline of the time and budget going into the project.

 Bottom-Up Estimation

-Project managers break down the main project into several tasks and subtasks in this estimation technique.
-The tasks requiring lowest-level activities, or work packages, are aggregated up to forthcoming levels.
-This process repeats until project managers have reviewed all the work packages and the final cost estimates have been revealed.
+In this estimation technique, project managers break down the main project into several tasks and subtasks.
+The tasks requiring the lowest-level activities or work packages are aggregated up to upcoming levels.
+This process repeats until all the work packages have been reviewed and the final cost estimates have been revealed.

-Bottom-up estimation provides more accuracy than the ‘top-down’ technique, which we’ll take you through shortly.
 Around 52% of IT projects suffer due to cost and budget overruns.
-If you want your project to stay far from budget-related pitfalls then bottom-up estimation is the way to go.
+Thus, if you want your project to stay far from budget-related pitfalls then bottom-up estimation is the way to go.

 Top-Down Estimation

-Top-down estimation evaluates the project on a holistic level and then separates it into several smaller tasks.
+This estimation technique evaluates the project on a holistic level and then separates it into several smaller tasks.

-In terms of the final estimated budget, this technique emits far less accuracy than bottom-up estimation.
-Project managers ‘assume’ the total budget based on the size of the project, rather than defining the essentials.
+Top-Down Estimation may yield less accuracy relative to bottom-up estimation because project managers ‘assume’ the total budget based on the size of the project, rather than defining the essentials.

 Analogous Estimation

-In this estimation technique, project managers compare and review the production cost of past projects with the ongoing ones.
-The resulting differences can be several including the project scale, the complexity, the deadline, current exchange rates, inflation, and more.
+In this estimation technique, project managers compare and review the production cost of past projects with ongoing ones.
+The resulting differences can be several including the project scale, complexity, deadline, current exchange rates, inflation, and more.

 The results of this technique rely solely on how well your project managers have performed the analogy.
 If you’ve read our previous blog about technical debt management, then you should be able to recall that one size does not fit all.
 The same happens over here.
 We’ll quickly elaborate.

 Let’s assume your project size is twice or half of the results of the analogy.
-Feel free to dial down or scale up the estimations to ensure they match your project needs perfectly.
+In this case, feel free to dial down or scale up the estimations to ensure they match your project needs perfectly.

 Three-Point Estimation